About The Encyclopedia of Oklahoma History and Culture

-We appreciate perceptive readers who want to make The Encyclopedia of Oklahoma History and Culture a better source of information.
-If you feel that an entry contains an error, please provide: your name, email address (or other contact address), and a brief description of the error.
-We ask that you provide documentation of the information that you suggest as the correction.
-"Documentation" includes articles, book excerpts, or archival documents that contain the presumed correct information.
+We appreciate perceptive readers who want to make The Encyclopedia of Oklahoma History and Culture a better and constantly evolving source of information.
+If you would like to make a suggestion or feel that an encyclopedia entry contains an error, please provide your name, email address, and a brief description of the error.
+We ask that you provide documentation to support the suggested correction.
+“Documentation” includes articles, book excerpts, or archival documents that contain the presumed correct information.
 The resources you provide will lead our staff into a process of investigation and a change of the text if necessary.

 The Encyclopedia of Oklahoma History and Culture in print

 The Encyclopedia of Oklahoma History and Culture was published in two volumes by the Oklahoma Historical Society in 2009.
 Sets of the two volumes are available from the Oklahoma Historical Society and may be purchased in person or online at the OHS website (ISBN 0-941948-75-1).

 Copies have been deposited with the Oklahoma Department of Libraries Publications Clearinghouse for distribution to member libraries across the state of Oklahoma.